MarauderXtreme/kepler.international/_i18n/en/about.md

 # BOfH

-My name is CHristoph Kepler.
+My name is Christoph Kepler.

 I am in charge of this site.
 It serves me as a container for my sporadic thoughts, storage for things I reuse from time to time and explanations of said things if someone finds them useful too.